Essentials for Filing Income Tax Returns

 Filing Voluntarily, Below the Exemption Limit

-You're free to file a return even if your Gross Total Income falls below the basic exemption limit.
-We'd actually recommend it - a filed return often doubles as proof of regular income, which comes up more often than people expect: applying for a passport, or taking a loan, are two common examples.
+You are free to file a return even if your Gross Total Income falls below the basic exemption limit.
+We would actually recommend it - a filed return often doubles as proof of regular income, which comes up more often than people expect: applying for a Visa, or taking a Loan, are two common examples.

-If the following weren't already factored in by your employer or another deductor during tax deduction, we'll need details on these too (for the period 1 April 2024 to 31 March 2025, unless noted):
+If the following were not already factored in by your employer or another deductor during tax deduction (for the period 1st April 2025 to 31st March 2026, unless noted):

 - Home loan statement, to bifurcate interest and principal